artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 extension.
 You can use the identification tools portion of FPR to customize the behaviour of the existing tools, or to write your own.

-**Commands**

-Identification commands contain the actual code that a tool will run when identifying a file.
-This command will be run on every file in a transfer.

-Instructions on writing an identification command can be found in the administrator manual.

 **Rules**

 Identification rules allow you to define the relationship between the